 Estimated Payouts For Brain Cancer Misdiagnosis

 General damages compensates you for the medical negligence.
-To help assess this head of claim, a solicitor can refer to the Judicial College Guidelines (JCG).
-This is a document containing compensation bracket guidelines for different types of harm.
+To help assess this head of claim, a solicitor may refer to a document called the Judicial College Guidelines (JCG).
+This is a document containing compensation bracket guidelines for different kinds of injuries.

 Compensation Guidelines